Are Coffee Grounds Good for Tomato Plants? Yes and no.

 How to add coffee grounds to the garden

-- Allow Coffee Grounds to Cool: If you're collecting coffee grounds from your coffee maker, allow them to cool down to room temperature before using them in your garden.
+2. Allow Coffee Grounds to Cool: Allow the grounds to cool down to room temperature before using them in your garden.

-- Prepare the Tomato Plant: Choose a mature tomato plant that is already established in your garden.
-Avoid applying coffee grounds to newly planted or young seedlings, as they may be more sensitive to changes in soil composition.
+3. Prepare the Tomato Plant: Choose a mature tomato plant that is already established in your garden.
+Avoid applying coffee grounds to newly planted or young seedlings.
+They may be more sensitive to changes in soil composition.

 Other kitchen scraps that can be used in the garden?